NixOS/nix/doc/manual/src/release-notes/rl-2.4.md

       changes.

-    **Warning**: after a profile has been updated using `nix profile`, it is no longer useable with `nix-env`.
+    **Warning**: after a profile has been updated using `nix profile`, it is no longer usable with `nix-env`.

   - `nix store diff-closures` shows the differences between the closures of two store paths in terms of the versions and sizes of